 Watch out for your belongings when walking the streets.
 Pick pocketers are common, so perhaps invest in a good sturdy day bag.
 Or, leave your important items in your hotel room.

+In Vietnam tours are quite common.
 Sometimes it is much easier to hire a tour company to organise a trip for you in a foreign country.
 However, half the time these people are just relying on the fact that you are a tourist.

 Do your research and see if you can make that trip yourself without paying anyone else to take you there.
 You might even find a better route or see prettier sights.
 You can go at your own pace and choose your itinerary perfectly!